jakericedesigns/houdini_black_magic/README.md

 This is honestly like stuff you should only whip out when trying to impress a honey u kno?

 ## EXAMPLE 1 - WRITING VEX WITH PYTHON
-SLAP DOWN TWO WRANGLES BOOYYYYYYYYYYYYY.
+SLAP DOWN A WRANGLE BOOYYYYYYYYYYYYY.
 It's easy to miss that the VEXpression section of a wrangle is actually just a parameter like any string parameter, just thiccer.
 So like any string parameter, you can use hscript or python.
 Take a second and let that sink in, python.

 ### IN ANY TYPE OF WRANGLE